menu

 In Tahuya, however, the average commute to work is quite long.
 On average, people spend 44.09 minutes each day getting to work, which is significantly higher than the national average.
 One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.

-The percentage of people in Tahuya with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.09% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Tahuya is quite a bit lower than the national average among all cities of 21.84%: just 11.09% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Tahuya in 2022 was $46,853, which is upper middle income relative to Washington, and wealthy relative to the rest of the US.
 This equates to an annual income of $187,412 for a family of four.
 However, Tahuya contains both very wealthy and poor people as well.